 Christian Andreu-von Euw focuses his practice on intellectual property disputes and commercial litigation, with an emphasis on patent and trade secrets litigation.
 He represents electronics, biotechnology, and software companies in disputes involving patents, trade secrets, business interference, and other matters in state and federal courts and before the International Trade Commission.

 Before becoming an attorney, Mr. Andreu-von Euw worked as an electrical engineer in both the United States and Germany.
 He designed products in the telecommunications and broadcast video industries and was awarded U.S. Patent No. 7,120,363 for his work in free space optical communications.
-His technical experience spans a wide range of technologies that include software design, digital video, electro-optics, optical sensors, programmable logic, controllers for mechanical and optical systems, and analog and digital circuit card design.
+His technical experience spans a range of technologies that include software design, digital video, electro-optics, optical sensors, programmable logic, controllers for mechanical and optical systems, and analog and digital circuit card design.
 Accordingly, he works with technical experts on a regular basis, helping them prepare reports and preparing them for deposition and trial.

 Mr. Andreu-von Euw dedicates almost ten percent of his time to pro bono matters and has represented pro bono clients in litigation across a broad range of legal disciplines including immigration, housing, criminal defense, and domestic violence.
 His pro bono work has been recognized by Casa Cornelia, which honored him with its La Mancha Award for pro bono service in 2013, and by Morrison & Foerster, which recognized him with the 2017 Kathi Pugh Award for Pro Bono Service.

 Mr. Andreu-von Euw is a member of the San Diego IP Lawyers Association and the Wallace Inn of Court.
 He serves as the chair of the board of advisors for the Crawford Academy of Law.
-He was also selected as a 2017 “Rising Star” by Super Lawyers.
+He was also selected as a 2017 and 2018 “Rising Star” by Super Lawyers.